DrozmotiX/ioBroker.tado/README.md

 ## Requires
 * Node.js 20 or higher
 * ioBroker host (js-controller) 7.0.6 or higher
-* iorbroker.admin 7.7.2 or higher
+* iorBroker.admin 7.7.2 or higher

 ## Changelog
 <!--